hsalvesen/vesen/public/README.md

 A terminal (also called a command line, shell, or console) is a text-based interface for interacting with a computer's operating system.
 Unlike graphical user interfaces (GUIs) that use windows, icons, and menus, terminals rely on typed commands.
+Try running `cat history.txt` to discover more.

 Terminals have been the primary way to interact with computers since the early days of computing.

 <span style="color: var(--theme-green); font-weight: bold;">Tips for Getting Started</span>